 All low level concerns will be recorded in writing and this record should include the details of the concern, the context and the action taken, including the rationale for any decisions.
 Records must be kept confidential and held securely in line with the Data Protection Act 2018 and the UK General Data Protection Regulation.
-Records will kept in individual personnel files and will be retained for the duration of the individual's employment.
+Sound professional judgement will be exercised by the DSL in determining what information is necessary to record for safeguarding purposes.
+The name of the individual sharing the low-level concern and their role should be stated, as should the name of the individual about whom the concern is being raised, and their role within the organisation at the time the concern is raised.
+If the employee who the concern relates to has an opposing factual view of the incident, this will be fairly recorded alongside the concern.
+The record will include brief context in which the low-level concern arose, and concise details (which are chronological and as precise and accurate as possible) of any such concern and relevant incident(s).
+The record must be signed, timed and dated.Records of low-level concerns will kept in a central.
+Electronic, low-level concerns file and records will be retained for the duration of the individual's employment.
+Where multiple low-level concerns have been shared regarding the same employee these will be kept in chronological order as a running record.
 Information will be recorded by the applicable DSL upon the instruction of the Headteacher, CEO or Chair of Trustees (as applicable).
 This information will be kept securely on file.